awsdocs/aws-cloud-map-developer-guide/doc_source/doc-history.md

 The following entries describe important changes in each release of the AWS Cloud Map documentation\.

+**June 8, 2020**
+AWS Cloud Map added support for adding metadata tags to your namespaces and services\.
+For more information, see [Tagging your AWS Cloud Map resources](using-tags.md)\.

 **November 28, 2018**
 This is the first release of *AWS Cloud Map Developer Guide*\.